joey711/phyloseq/import-data.md

 ---
 ## Loading included data

-See [the wiki page on included example data in phyloseq](https://github.com/joey711/phyloseq/wiki/Example-Data) for more details.
+See [the tutorial on included example data in phyloseq](http://joey711.github.io/phyloseq/Example-Data) for more details.

 The `data` command in the R language loads pre-imported datasets that are included in packages.
 For example, the "Global Patterns" dataset can be loaded into the R workspace with the following command.